United Hospital Fund: Recent research and notable activities

-In accordance with its mission, the Fund's research, policy analysis, and grantmaking focus on health care and health equity, primarily in New York.
+In accordance with its mission, the Fund's research, policy analysis, and grant-making focus on health care and health equity, primarily in New York.
 Its research addresses health insurance coverage, health care quality, and patient safety.
-It also has been committed to reorienting health care services toward the needs of particular populations: the aging, people with HIV/AIDS, the chronically ill, and family caregivers.
+It is committed to reorienting health care services toward the needs of particular populations: the aging, people with HIV/AIDS, the chronically ill, and family caregivers.

 Since 2005, the Medicaid Institute at United Hospital Fund has published numerous reports and studies exploring ways to improve New York's Medicaid program.
 Separately, the Fund's health insurance project has published a series of reports on the logistical and policy implications of setting up a health insurance exchange in the state following the passage of the Affordable Care Act.

 Working with the Greater New York Hospital Association, the Fund has led and participated in numerous efforts focused on quality improvement and patient safety at New York hospitals.
 These initiatives have led to lower incidence of central-line associated bloodstream infections and cardiac arrest, as well as lower mortality rates from severe sepsis.

 The Fund's Aging in Place initiative, begun in 2000, explores ways to provide health care and social services to seniors in their homes and communities, particularly in naturally occurring retirement communities (NORCs).
 In 2008, the Fund set up the Next Step in Care campaign, which provides informational resources for family caregivers and works to build effective partnerships between caregivers and health care providers and professionals.

 Following the events of September 11, the Fund allocated $1 million to an initiative focused on Disaster Relief Medicaid, which helped get temporary health insurance coverage to 340,000 New Yorkers.

+The Fund hosts an annual gala to recognize those who are making notable contributions to improving health care.

+Between 2019 and 2024, the Fund awarded $2.6 million in grants.